miklevin/Pipulate.com/software.md

 to define new functions in your Jupyter code because they're made available by the packages you're importing.

+If you look carefully you'll see some of Python's most awesome features demonstrated here such as anonymous functions (called lambdas), tuple unpacking (symmetrical variable assignment) and shim substitution for unavailable functions.
+It's all really demonstrated on the same line, really.

 ```python
 try:
     from IPython.display import display, Audio